 - My Account

-*Della Reese was born this date in 1931.
-She was a Black actress, singer, television personality and ordained minister.
+*Della Reese was born on this date in 1931.
+She was a Black actress, singer, television personality, and ordained minister.

-Afterwards, Reese would act out the scenes from the films.
-In 1944, she began her career directing the young people's choir, after she had nurtured acting plus her obvious musical talent.
-She was often chosen, on radio, as a regular singer.
-At the age of thirteen, she was hired to sing with Mahalia Jackson's gospel group.
+Afterward, Reese would act out the scenes from the films.
+In 1944, she began her career directing the young people's choir after nurturing acting and her obvious musical talent.
+She was often chosen, on the radio, as a regular singer.
+She was hired to sing with Mahalia Jackson's gospel group at thirteen.
 Reese attended Detroit's Cass Technical High School and continued with her touring with Jackson.
-Her first recordings for Jubilee were songs such as "In the Still of the Night" (1937), "I've Got My Love to Keep Me Warm", and "Time After Time" (1947).
-Although the EP did not enter the charts, it sold 500,000 copies, and the songs were later included on the 1959 album And That Reminds Me.
+Her first recordings for Jubilee were songs such as "In the Still of the Night" (1937), "I've Got My Love to Keep Me Warm," and "Time After Time" (1947).
+Although the EP did not enter the charts, it sold 500,000 copies, and the songs were later included in the 1959 album, And That Reminds Me.
 With higher grades, she was the first in her family to graduate from high school in 1947, at 15.

-In 1957, Reese released a single called "And That Reminds Me".
+In 1957, Reese released a single called "And That Reminds Me."
 After years of performing, she gained chart success with this song.
 It became a Top Twenty Pop hit and a million-seller record.
-That year, Billboard, Cashbox, and various other magazines voted Reese, as "The Most Promising Singer".
-In 1959, she moved to a RCA Records, and released her first RCA single, called "Don't You Know?", which was adapted from Puccini's music for La Bohème, specifically, the aria Musetta's Waltz.
-It became her biggest hit to date, reaching the #2 spot on the Pop charts, and topping the R&B charts, which were then called the "Black Singles Charts", that year.
+That year, Billboard, Cashbox, and various other magazines voted Reese as "The Most Promising Singer."
+In 1959, she moved to RCA Records and released her first RCA single, "Don't You Know?", adapted from Puccini's music for La Bohème, specifically, the aria Musetta's Waltz.
+It became her biggest hit, reaching the #2 spot on the Pop charts and topping the R&B charts, then called the "Black Singles Charts" that year.
 Eventually, the song came to be widely considered the signature song of her early career.

 Reese received a Grammy nomination for her 1960 album, Della, and then released a successful follow-up single called "Not One Minute More" (#16), and she remained on the Billboard Hot 100 chart with the songs "And Now" (#69), "Someday (You'll Want Me to Want You)" (#56) and "The Most Beautiful Words" (#67).
-Reese recorded regularly throughout the 1960s, releasing singles and several albums.
+Reese regularly recorded throughout the 1960s, releasing singles and several albums.
 Two of the most significant were The Classic Della (1962) and Waltz with Me, Della (1963), which broadened her fan base internationally.
 She recorded several jazz-focused albums, including Della Reese Live (1966), On Strings of Blue (1967), and One of a Kind (1978).
-She also performed in Las Vegas for nine years, and toured across the country.
-Reese continued to record albums in the following decades, receiving two more Grammy nominations in the gospel category for the album Della Reese and Brilliance (1991) and for the live-recorded album, My Soul Feels Better Right Now (1999).
+She also performed in Las Vegas for nine years and toured nationwide.
+Reese continued to record albums in the following decades, receiving two more Grammy nominations in the gospel category for Della Reese and Brilliance (1991) and for the live-recorded album, My Soul Feels Better Right Now (1999).

-In 1969, she began a transition into acting work, which would eventually lead to her greatest fame.
+In 1969, she began transitioning into acting work, eventually leading to her greatest fame.
 Her first attempt at television stardom was a 1969 eponymously titled variety series, which was canceled after one season.
-Reese has had a wide variety of television guest-starring roles, beginning with an episode of The Mod Squad among many others.
-In 1970, Reese became the first Black woman to guest host The Tonight Show Starring Johnny Carson.
-She appeared in several TV movies and miniseries, was a regular on Chico and the Man.
-In 1979, after taping a guest spot for The Tonight Show, she suffered a near-fatal brain aneurysm, but made a full recovery after two operations.
+Reese has had various television guest-starring roles, beginning with an episode of The Mod Squad.
+In 1970, Reese became the first black woman to guest host The Tonight Show, Starring Johnny Carson.
+She appeared in several TV movies and miniseries and was a regular on Chico and the Man.
+In 1979, after taping a guest spot for The Tonight Show, she suffered a near-fatal brain aneurysm but fully recovered after two operations.
 In 1983, she married Franklin Thomas Lett, Jr., a concert producer and writer.
 In 1991, she starred opposite Redd Foxx in his final sitcom, The Royal Family.

-After coping with the death of Redd Foxx, one of her best friends in 1991, she was reluctant to play an older female lead in the inspirational television drama 'Touched by an Angel', but went ahead and auditioned for the role of "Tess".
+After coping with the death of Redd Foxx, one of her best friends, in 1991, she was reluctant to play an older female lead in the inspirational television drama 'Touched by an Angel,' but went ahead and auditioned for the role of "Tess."
 She was widely seen as a key component of the show's success.
-Reese also sang the show's theme song, "Walk With You" and was featured prominently on the soundtrack album produced in conjunction with the show.
-In 2002, her adoptive daughter, Deloreese Daniels Owens died after complications stemming from pituitary disease.
+Reese also sang the show's theme song, "Walk With You," and was featured prominently on the soundtrack album produced in conjunction with the show.
+In 2002, her adoptive daughter, Deloreese Daniels Owens, died after complications stemming from the pituitary disease.
 That same year Reese announced on Larry King Live that she had been diagnosed with type-2 diabetes.
 In 2005, Oprah Winfrey honored Reese at her Legends Ball ceremony, along with 25 other Black women.